If you’ve ever looked at the ingredients list on a traditional skincare product package, you likely ended up more than a little confused.

 - Retinyl Palmitate: Retinyl Palmitate is a form of vitamin A that is added to about 20 percent of sport and beach sunscreens.
-A study by the US government has found that when this ingredient is used in the presence of sunlight it can speed up the growth of cancerous tumors.
+A study by the National Toxicology Program has found that when this ingredient is used in the presence of sunlight it can speed up the growth of cancerous tumors.
 Retinyl Palmitate and similar forms of vitamin A can also be found in a myriad of different skincare products, lipsticks, skin lotions, and lip sunscreens, all of which are often used in the presence of sunlight.
 Oddly enough, some brands choose to promote their use of this ingredient to make it appear appealing.
-Vitamin A sounds good and safe right?
+Vitamin A sounds good and safe, right?

 - Sodium Laureth (or Lauryl) Sulfate: Would you use the same chemicals on your body that you would use to wash your car or your garage floor?
 If you use products that contain Sodium Laureth (or Lauryl) Sulfate, that’s exactly what you’re doing.
 This chemical is a surfactant, which means it helps create a foamy lather.
-It can also irritate the skin, lungs, and eyes and has the potential to interact with other chemicals to form a carcinogenic compounds called nitrosamines.
-Watch out for this ingredient in shampoo, body wash, face wash and acne treatments.
+It can also potentially irritate the skin, lungs, and eyes if used in high concentrations and could interact with other chemicals.
+Watch out for this ingredient in shampoo, body wash, face wash, and acne treatments.

-- Synthetic (Chemical) Fragrances: Synthetic (or chemical) fragrances are the number one cause of allergic reactions to beauty products.
+- Synthetic (Chemical) Fragrances: Synthetic (or chemical) fragrances are a significant cause of allergic reactions to beauty products.
 While they appear as a single item on ingredient lists, such fragrances can actually contain dozens or even hundreds of ingredients.
 Synthetic fragrances are found in personal care products such as shampoos, body washes, and soaps, as well as cleaning products such as air fresheners, candles, dryer sheets, and detergents.
 You will commonly find this ingredient listed as Perfume, Parfume or Fragrance.

 - Synthetic (Chemical) Colors: Synthetic (or chemical) colors are often added to cosmetics to make them look nice.
-However, they are linked to cancer-causing agents, which is not quite so nice.
+However, they can be irritating for some and are suspected to be linked to cancer-causing agents, which is not quite so nice.
 Avoid any product that contains such ingredients.
 They’re often labeled with the letters FD&C or D&C, followed by a number.

 - Stearalkonium Chloride: You’re most likely to find Stearalkonium Chloride in hair products, particularly rinses, conditioners, and bleachers.
 It is used to reduce static and improve luster, but it is also known to be an irritant and does little to actually improve your hair’s health.